Celebrating 40 Years with a Bold, New Look. LEARN MORE

 - Max Powers

-For Fall 2021, the Shelby County Community Foundation will entertain requests for capital, program, and operating support.
+For Fall 2022, the Shelby County Community Foundation will entertain requests for capital and program support.
+Requests for general operating support will not be considered.